-If done correctly, the donations you make to charities or non-profits can save you a significant amount in taxes.
-We’ve developed a list of some strategies to consider and discuss with your Austin Asset advisor:
+If done correctly, the donations you make to charities or non-profits can save you a significant amount in taxes each year.
+We’ve developed a list of some strategies to leverage your charitable contributions – these are all great strategies to consider and discuss with your Austin Asset advisor:

 Donate appreciated securities